pgailinas/dip-ai-image-detection/docs/04B_Extract_Spatial_Features.md

 ## Notes and Design Choices

 * **Flat image structure:**
-  All 18,000 images are stored in a single directory and accessed by filename, simplifying data handling.
+  All 18,000 images are stored in a single directory and accessed by filename.

 * **Metadata-driven processing:**
   Dataset membership is determined entirely from metadata, not directory structure.

+* **Subset-based execution:**
+  The notebook processes **one subset per run** using `SUBSET_NAME`.

 * **Intensity-based representation:**
-  Spatial features describe the distribution of pixel intensities across the image.
+  Spatial features describe the distribution of pixel intensities.

 * **Local vs global structure:**
   Both global statistics and localized measures are used to capture fine-grained texture differences.